 As mentioned, most lawsuits are the result of someone’s negligent actions.
 Proving negligence is required.
 However, strict liability requires proving that an auto part was defective and that this defect was the cause of the damages.

-One way to prove this is by reviewing other car accidents and their causes.
+One way to prove this is by reviewing other accidents and their causes with a car accident attorney.
 Identifying correlations between car accidents and particular auto parts may be possible.
 Examples of defective car parts that can lead to accidents include accelerators, ignitions, and brakes.

 Many auto parts include guarantees or written warranties.
 Some laws imply a warranty, requiring the product to be fit for the purpose they are generally used for.
 A written or implied warranty breach can be determined when a product is proven defective.